hermanolvik/ctkonnekt/README.md

 - **Jinja2:** Templating engine for rendering HTML.
 - **Bootstrap 5 & Font Awesome:** For responsive front-end design and icons.

-## The week-long project time frame
-given the one-week deadline, the development of ctkonnekt was guided by the need for speed and reliability.
-Leveraging my experience from previous hobby projects, I selected a familiar technology stack that guaranteed a good balance of efficiency and quality.
-While I am exploring more advanced technologies like React for future projects, the tight deadline had me choose a more familiar approach.
-Throughout the development, I utilized various online resources, including Google and ChatGPT, for development support and problem-solving.

-### Time spent on the project

-backend development: 10 hrs, frontend development: 10 hrs, documentation and everything else: 8 hrs

 ## Running the application
 To get ctkonnekt up and running, follow these steps: